-A large number of shares may be sold in the market following this offering, which may depress the market price of our common stock.
+A large number of shares may be sold in the market as a result of the Public Offering and the resale of the Shares offered by this prospectus, which may depress the market price of our common stock.

-All of the shares of our common stock sold in the offering will be freely tradable without restriction or further registration under the Securities Act.
-As a result, a substantial number of shares of our common stock may be sold in the public market following this offering, which may cause the market price of our common stock to decline.
+All of the shares of our common stock sold in the Public Offering and the Shares offered by this prospectus will be freely tradable without restriction or further registration under the Securities Act.
+In addition, we will issue a total of approximately 10,187,082 shares of common stock upon consummation of the Restructuring Transactions, all of which will be eligible for sale in accordance with Rule 144 and a significant number of the approximately 8,629,606 shares issuable upon the automatic conversion of the Series A Preferred Stock held by non-affiliates having been held for over the one-year holding period required by Rule 144, will eligible for sale without restriction.
+As a result, a substantial number of shares of our common stock may be sold in the public market, which may cause the market price of our common stock to decline.